Know Your Rights in Utah

-Refusing to take a chemical test can result in the suspension of your driving privilege.
+• Refusing to take a chemical test can result in the suspension of your driving privileges.

 Silence is Golden

-Saying as little as possible is generally to your advantage.
-It is tempting to think you can talk your way out of trouble, but it generally does not work.
-Prosecutors - not police officers - make decisions about who will be charged and who will be given leniency.
+Saying as little as possible works in your favor.
+It is tempting to think you can talk your way out of trouble, but that generally does not work.
+Prosecutors–not police officers–make decisions about who will be charged and who will be given leniency.
 The less that is said, the better.

 Firmness